Want to get tough on toxins with this easy homemade turmeric coconut oil toothpaste recipe?

 - Artificial sweeteners – (some kids toothpastes are sweetened with sweeteners such as aspartame, which has been linked with a host of potential health issues – from headaches to diabetes.)

-I didn’t really want to risk any of these potentially toxic substances going into my mouth twice a day, so despite being just a little dubious, I decided to take the plunge and make my own toothpaste with three frequently used items in my food cupboard.
+I didn’t want to risk any of these potentially toxic substances going into my mouth twice a day, so I recently took the plunge and started to make my own toothpaste with three frequently used items in most food cupboards:

 The verdict?
 I really love it!

-What’s So Great About Coconut Oil and Turmeric For Oral Health?
+What’s So Great About Coconut Oil & Turmeric For Oral Health?